mattburnett-repo/blog/_posts/2025-03-30-automatically-apply-custom-vue-directives-in-nuxt.md

 ```javascript
 <input type="text" v-filter></input>
 ```
 Just adding a `v-filter` directive to an input element is an easy solution if there are only a few input elements in the app.
-But when there is a large number elements, or when input elements are created dynamically, it gets more difficult to keep track of things.
+But when there is a large number of elements, or when input elements are created dynamically, it gets more difficult to keep track of things.

 It would be easier (and more effective) if the app could just add the directive automatically.
-ONe way to do this is with a plugin.
+One way to do this is with a plugin.

 ### Code for the plugin
 Here is some sample code for a Nuxt 3 plugin.
 This is where the 'automatically apply to elements' part happens.